ahems/MyToDoApp/README.md

   * OBJECT_ID - this is the ObjectID of your account in Entra ID.
 Get this value using: az ad user list --upn (az account list | ConvertFrom-Json).user[1].name) | ConvertFrom-Json).id
 * Download the code from your cloned repo to your local machine
 * (Optional) If your Azure subscription is new, run the "/scripts/Register-Resource-Providers.ps1" Powershell script from a Terminal in VS Code
 * Right-Click on the file "/infra/deploy.bicep" and select "Deploy Bicep File...".
-Select or create the Resource Group for the name you set the RESOURCE_GROUP variable and the "deploy.bicepparam" parameters file.
-Wait for it to complete.
+Select or create the Resource Group for the name you set the RESOURCE_GROUP variable to, and select the "deploy.bicepparam" parameters file which will expect environment variables "EMAIL", "repositoryUrl", "gitAccessToken" and "OBJECT_ID" to be set as per the previous steps.
+Wait for this to complete.
-* Run the "/scripts/create-app-and-secret.ps1" Powershell script in a terminal in VS Code to create an App and Client Secret in your Entra ID tenant.
-Your deployed App will use to Authenticate users.
-* Right-Click on the file "/infra/deploy-authentication.bicep" and select "Deploy Bicep File...".
-Select your previous Resource Group, use the "deploy-authentication.bicepparams" parameters file to use your local environment variables to set values in the KeyVault created in the previous step.
-* Right-Click on the file "/infra/deploy-acr-build-tasks.bicep", select "Deploy Bicep File...".
-Select your previous Resource Group, the "/infra/deploy-acr-build-tasks.bicepparam" parameters file to create two tasks in your Azure Container Registry to build the apps and push them to the Container Registry.
-* Run the "/scripts/run-acr-build-task.ps1" Powershell script in a terminal in VS Code to manually kick off the tasks created in the previous step.
-This will pull down the source code from your cloned GitHub repo, build it and push it to the Container Registry.
+* Run the "/scripts/run-acr-build-task.ps1" Powershell script in a terminal in VS Code to manually kick off the Azure Container Registry tasks created in the previous step.
+This will pull down the source code from your cloned GitHub repo, build it and push it to the Container Registry ready for deployment.

 ### Host in Web Apps

 * Right-Click on the file "/infra/deploy-webapps.bicep", select "Deploy Bicep File...".
 Select your previous Resource Group, no parameters file and wait for it to complete.
 This will deploy the two Web Apps and set all necessary App Settings using the values from your KeyVault.
 NOTE: You may need to go to "Deployment Center" of each of your web apps and select the identity in the "Identity" drop-down if it's not already populated in order for the web apps to successfully pull the docker images from your Container registry.
+* Run the "/scripts/create-app-and-secret.ps1" Powershell script in a terminal in VS Code to create an App and Client Secret in your Entra ID tenant.
+Your deployed App will use these values to Authenticate users.
+* Add two more Environment Variables, "CLIENT_ID" and "CLIENT_SECRET" each with the values output by the previous script.
+* Right-Click on the file "/infra/deploy-authentication.bicep" and select "Deploy Bicep File...".
+Select your previous Resource Group, use the "deploy-authentication.bicepparams" parameters file to use your local environment variables to set values in the KeyVault created in the previous step.

 ### Host in Azure Container Apps